ModelInference/texada/traces/sleeping-barber/README.txt

  args-eventually-hair-cut.txt
  This file provides args to check which events eventually happy over all traces in order to confirm all customers get a haircut.

+ args-exactly-two-haircuts.txt
+ This file provides args to check that each customer gets exactly two haircuts.
+ Note that in the output "Customer4 is GettingHairCut" does not appear in a valid binding; this is because in the second trace of the log, Customer4 gets a haircut while no logging event happen, so "Customer4 is GettingHairCut" is never logged.
+But we see the customer does get a haircut since the entering->waiting-> exiting cycle occurs.

  args-fifo.txt
  This file provides args to check that the first-in-first-out property is